 Real-World Cost Reductions

 Union County, North Carolina implemented a direct primary care program for employees, paying $1,500 annually for each adult enrolled.
+DPC providers usually care for 300 to 600 patients each, which lets them manage fewer patients and offer more personalized attention.
 This demonstrates the model’s effectiveness for both individuals and organizations that seek sustainable healthcare solutions.

 What Drives DPC Price Differences